dmulyalin/ttp/docs/source/Extend Tag/Extend Tag.rst

 **Example-3**

-This example demonstrates how to use ``extend`` tag withing groups.
+This example demonstrates how to use the ``extend`` tag within groups.

 Sample data::